A School’s Memory of September 11, 2001

 Dear Parents, Staff and Students,

-On a sunlit Tuesday morning twenty years ago, I walked into a gathering of parents exchanging heart felt memories of their children’s years of struggling at school.
+On a sunlit Tuesday morning twenty-one years ago, I walked into a gathering of parents exchanging heart felt memories of their children’s years of struggling at school.
 Although Summer Study was over and fall classes had only been in session for several days, fathers and mothers spoke about “hope and positive change” for their children.
 They seemed to sense that the disappointment and frustration of the past would be replaced in time with bright possibilities for the future.

 New Parent Coffee 2001 was well underway that morning on the big veranda next to the schoolyard.
 Teachers, alumni, first year parents, student ambassadors and friends mingled warmly as if they were family.
 The excitement and pleasure that optimism and new beginnings bring to life were unmistakable.
 First time families felt they could walk away from the old stories as other parents had, to write fresh new chapters in their children’s lives and in their own.